Afghans mourn those killed in horrific IS university attack

 Outside Kabul University Tuesday a small group of demonstrators gathered demanding a cease-fire and urging the government to withdraw from the peace talks until a permanent end to hostilities is declared.
 Some held signs reading “why are you killing us?”

 The Islamic State is not part of peace talks and despite their claims of responsibility, the government has blamed Taliban for the attacks.
-Taliban, like the Afghan security forces, are fighting the Islamic State and under an agreement signed with the U.S., the Taliban have committed to fighting terrorism, specifically the Islamic State.
+Taliban, like the Afghan security forces, are fighting the Islamic State and under an agreement signed with the U.S., the Taliban have committed to fighting militancy, specifically the Islamic State.

 The Taliban, which condemned the attack on the university and denied involvement within hours of its start, have refused to declare a cease-fire saying it would be part of the negotiations.